AditiKhedkar/Bounding-Box-React/README.md

 https://strong-cucurucho-f8832e.netlify.app/
 # Bounding Box Annotation Tool

-A simple web application for drawing and labeling rectangular annotations on images.
-Perfect for creating training data for machine learning models or documenting image contents.
+A modern web application for creating image annotations with bounding boxes.
+Perfect for machine learning datasets, object detection training, or visual documentation.
+Now with built-in camera support for instant image capture!

 ## What does this do?